-Systematic Equity Review and Gap Analysis of Rigorous Research Evidence on Sectoral Programs
+A Systematic Equity Review of Sectoral Workforce Programs

 The Systematic Equity Review

-The PROMISE Center is conducting a systematic equity review of rigorous research on sectoral and workforce training programs to identify how the effects of these programs may differ for different populations.
-We are focused on understanding who sectoral workforce programs are serving, where they are being offered, what the programs provide, and by whom they are being provided.
+The PROMISE Center conducted a systematic equity review of rigorous research on sectoral workforce training programs to identify how these programs operate.
+Specifically, we focused on understanding where sectoral training programs are offered, who participates, how they are served, and who remains underserved.

-- Systematically equity review studies of relevant workforce programs;
+- Conducted a systematic equity review of studies of relevant workforce programs;

-- Extract critical information on program components, to whom and where programs are offered, and program success;
+- Extracted critical information on program components and information on whom and where programs are offered;

-- Examine the work of sectoral workforce programs, specifically which types of programs and combinations of program features they offer, their program beneficiaries, types of settings, and specific areas; and
+- Examined the work of sectoral workforce programs, specifically which types of programs, settings, and combinations of program features were offered, who program beneficiaries were, and where programs were operating; and

-- Identify and provide information on the gaps among program offerings, their program beneficiaries, and where they are provided.
-This can critically inform the field where services may be needed.
+- Identified and provided information on the gaps among program offerings, their program beneficiaries, and where they were provided.

 The PROMISE Center is directly supported by the AIR Equity Initiative, AIR’s $100+ million five-year investment to advance equity in several important areas: workforce development, education, public safety and policing, and health.
 The AIR Equity Initiative is committed to investing in the generation and use of high-quality evidence that address the harmful effects of segregation by race and place.